aws-samples/amazon-eks-running-webassembly/README.md

 ## Building a hello-world image and running it with the WasmEdge runtime

 For the next example, you are going to build your own image using Finch and then run it in a deployment.
-Before you apply the `deployment-wasmedge.yaml`file, update the image parameter with your account-id and region in the `kubernetes/deployment-wasmedge.yaml`file.
-After that, build and run the image:
+To build and run the image, run these commands:
 ```
 cd build/hello-world
 export AWS_ACCOUNT_ID=<UPDATE_ACCOUNT_ID>